alexec/maven-vbox-plugin/README.md

 The main mojos/tasks are:

 * clean - deletes VMs
-* create - creates VMs
+* create - creates VMs, generally not used as provision will create
-* provision - provisions VMs
+* provision - provisions VMs, creating them if needs be

 Additionally, a mojo for creating VM templates: